Major in Management Information Systems (MIS)

 - Learn to use the Internet and intranets in inter-organizational and intra-organizational communications to optimize company profits

-If you would like more information about management, international business and information systems at SUNY Plattsburgh, please contact
+If you would like more information about management and information systems at SUNY Plattsburgh, please contact

 Dr. Mohamed Djerdjouri, Chair